-11.2.5 Day-ahead Scheduling Reserve Market Clearing
+11.2.5 Day-Ahead Scheduling Reserve Market Clearing

-- PJM would clear the forward market for Day-ahead Scheduling Reserves via a simultaneous optimization with the energy market as part of the Day-ahead Market mechanism. - The Operating Reserve objective utilized in the Day-ahead Market and on which the Day-ahead Scheduling [30-Minute] Reserve market that would clear will be calculated based on the PJM load forecast for the upcoming operating day. - The market clearing would result in an hourly price for Day-ahead Scheduling [30-Minute] Reserve for the next day, and would be posted along with the resource-specific Day-ahead Scheduling [30-Minute] Reserve awards by 1600 EPT via the PJM eMKT System. - The hourly Day-ahead Scheduling Reserve clearing price is fixed once calculated and posted by 1600 EPT the day before the Operating Day. - The hourly clearing price for Day-ahead Scheduling Reserve would be based upon the offer prices submitted by the selected resources, together with any opportunity cost a resource incurs in the day-ahead market as a result of being backed down in the day-ahead joint-optimization process in order to meet the RTO Day-ahead [30minute] reserve requirement. - The Day-ahead Scheduling Reserve Market clearing price is set equal to the merit order price of the highest cost Day-ahead Scheduling Reserve resource necessary to meet the remaining requirement. - Resource merit order price (\$/MWh) = resource Day-ahead Scheduling Reserve offer + resource Day-ahead Scheduling Reserve opportunity costs. - Both generator startup costs and demand resource shutdown costs are divided over the expected commitment period for the resource, as part of the market clearing process.
-Neither of these costs are including in the clearing price. - Day-ahead Scheduling Reserve start-up costs are defined as applicable generator startup costs required to provide Day-ahead Scheduling Reserve or demand resource shutdown costs required to provide Day-ahead Scheduling Reserve. - Day-ahead Scheduling Reserve opportunity costs are defined as applicable generator opportunity costs required to provide Day-ahead Scheduling Reserve or applicable demand resource opportunity costs required to provide Day-ahead Scheduling Reserve.
-Opportunity cost for Demand Resources is zero. - The resource Day-ahead Scheduling Reserve offer is that which is submitted by the owner via the eMKT System by 1200 hours (noon) on the day preceding the operating day. - The Day-ahead Energy Market LMP is used in the Day-ahead Scheduling Reserve opportunity cost calculations.
+PJM would clear the forward market for Day-Ahead Scheduling Reserves via a simultaneous optimization with the energy market as part of the Day-Ahead Market mechanism.

+The Operating Reserve objective utilized in the Day-Ahead Market and on which the Day-Ahead Scheduling [30-Minute] Reserve market that would clear will be calculated based on the PJM load forecast for the upcoming operating day.

+The market clearing would result in an hourly price for Day-Ahead Scheduling [30-Minute] Reserve for the next day, and would be posted along with the resource-specific Day-Ahead Scheduling [30-Minute] Reserve awards by 1330 EPT via the PJM Markets Gateway System.

+The hourly Day-Ahead Scheduling Reserve clearing price is fixed once calculated and posted by 1330 EPT the day before the Operating Day.

+The hourly clearing price for Day-Ahead Scheduling Reserve would be based upon the offer prices submitted by the selected resources, together with any opportunity cost a resource incurs in the day-ahead market as a result of being backed down in the day-ahead joint-optimization process in order to meet the RTO Day-Ahead [30-minute] reserve requirement.

+The Day-Ahead Scheduling Reserve Market clearing price is set equal to the merit order price of the highest cost Day-Ahead Scheduling Reserve resource necessary to meet the remaining requirement.

+Resource merit order price (\$/MWh) = resource Day-Ahead Scheduling Reserve offer + resource Day-ahead Scheduling Reserve opportunity costs.

+Both generator startup costs and demand resource shutdown costs are divided over the expected commitment period for the resource, as part of the market clearing process.
+Neither of these costs are including in the clearing price.

+Day-Ahead Scheduling Reserve start-up costs are defined as applicable generator startup costs required to provide Day-Ahead Scheduling Reserve or demand resource shutdown costs required to provide Day-Ahead Scheduling Reserve.

+Day-Ahead Scheduling Reserve opportunity costs are defined as applicable generator opportunity costs required to provide Day-Ahead Scheduling Reserve or applicable demand resource opportunity costs required to provide Day-Ahead Scheduling Reserve.
+Opportunity cost for Demand Resources is zero.

+The resource Day-Ahead Scheduling Reserve offer is that which is submitted by the owner via the Markets Gateway System by 1100 on the day preceding the operating day.

+The Day-Ahead Energy Market LMP is used in the Day-Ahead Scheduling Reserve opportunity cost calculations.

-11.2.6 Day-ahead Scheduling Reserve Market Operations
+11.2.6 Day-Ahead Scheduling Reserve Market Operations

-Those resources receiving a day-ahead award for Day-ahead Scheduling [30-Minute] Reserve would receive the hourly clearing price for the awarded MW amount as long as they were capable of providing the reserve in real time as outlined in the Day-ahead Scheduling Reserve Performance section below.
+Those resources receiving a day-ahead award for Day-Ahead Scheduling [30-Minute] Reserve would receive the hourly clearing price for the awarded MW amount as long as they were capable of providing the reserve in real time as outlined in the Day-Ahead Scheduling Reserve Performance section below.

-11.2.7 Day-ahead Scheduling Reserve Performance
+11.2.7 Day-Ahead Scheduling Reserve Performance